HULL AND DISTRICT ANGLERS’ ASSOCIATION

 b) The Treasurer shall present a monthly statement of accounts to the Delegates.

-c) The monies of the Association shall be banked in the names of the four Trustees who shall also be responsible to the owners of waters rented by the Association.
+c) The monies of the Association shall be banked in the names of any three of the four Trustees.

 d) The funds of the Association shall be lodged in a bank or building society approved by the Trustees.
 Cheques issued by the Association will be valid when bearing the signature of any two of the four Trustees.
-Investments may be made on behalf of the Association only with the written agreement of all four Trustees.
+Investments (other than bank accounts or building society accounts) may be made on behalf of the Association only with the written agreement of all four Trustees and after being passed by a majority vote of the Delegates.

 e) A professional accountant will examine the accounts of the Association and check that a complete record of receipts and payments has been duly entered by the Treasurer, and generally vouch for the correctness of the financial report.

-a) The property of the Association, other than cash at the bank, shall be vested in the four Trustees.
+a) The property (including all funds) of the Association shall be vested in the four Trustees.
 They shall hold the property upon trust for the members of the Association in accordance with the directions of the Officers.

 b) The Trustees shall purchase or dispose of any such property as directed by resolution of the Delegates and an entry in the Minutes shall constitute evidence of any such resolution.